drmikeuk/campus92/catalogue/module1.md

 - Critically analyse information obtained from the various dimensions of clinical assessment.
 Formulate a differential diagnosis and discuss how the findings of clinical assessments support clinical decision making in prescribing situations applying relevant national frameworks.
 - Take and present a systematic clinical history to include medical history and detailed medication history which includes: allergy status, prescribed and over the counter medicines, complementary and herbal remedies.
 - Critically consider the options when prescribing including; non-pharmacological and pharmacological treatments, de-prescribing, patient factors, clinical evidence, cost effectiveness and public health including antimicrobial stewardship.

+### Professional competencies

+- some example competency
+- maybe a second competency